Aladdin Digital Bank Launches App To Provide Services To Nigerians

 According to the founder/chief executive officer, Aladdin Digital Bank, Darlington Onyeagoro, the Aladdin Finance App provides a user-friendly platform for customers to process transactions such as paying bills, buying airtime and data, and transferring money to any bank in Nigeria.

 He said, “Our team can engage the market women or others in society and help them save their money on the App and help them participate in Aladdin Economy.
-So, we have our team in different parts of Lagos, as well as other states, to achieve this seamless process.
+So, we have our team in different parts of Lagos, as well as other states, to achieve this seamless process,’’ he said, adding that Aladdin Digital Bank is powered by PurpleMoney Microfinance Bank.

-“Aladdin is going to be the first Marketplace Digital Bank in Africa to humanize customers.
-By humanizing customers, we are putting a face to the name.
+Onyeagoro added, “Aladdin is going to be the first Marketplace Digital Bank in Africa to humanise customers.
+By humanising customers, we are putting a face to the name.
 You are not just an account number, you are a human being, and as humans, you need to eat, make money and other things.